JosephMalandruccolo/Matchismo/readme.md

 ## Rules

-Each flip costs a 1 point penalty
+Each flip costs a 1 point penalty <br />
-Matching two cards of the same suit earns a 4 point bonus Matching two cards of the same value earns a 16 point bonus
+Matching two cards of the same suit earns a 4 point bonus <br />
+Matching two cards of the same value earns a 16 point bonus <br />